ironfugu/about-us/README.md

       * Pick the right tool for the job
       * There's always multiple ways to do something, explore them

- * __Take small purposeful steps__ - We are doing some great things, but we can only get there one commit at a time.
-      * Think "why" am I working on this
-      * Think "how" can I do this in incremental steps
-      * Think "who" else do I need help or info from
-      * Practice makes perfect

 If you retain anything from this article, it is the core behaviors from above.
 We live by this, we hire by this, we fire by this.
-You can view our past [hiring](https://trello.com/b/pVJcxCm6/software-hiring) decisions based on this.

 ### How and why we do it